lucaselblanc/netdumper/README.md

 ## Legal Notice

- This project is intended exclusively for authorized wireless security assessments, research, and educational purposes, users are solely responsible for ensuring compliance with applicable laws, regulations, and authorization requirements before using this software.
+ This project is intended exclusively for authorized wireless security assessments, research, and educational purposes.
+Users are solely responsible for ensuring compliance with applicable laws, regulations, and authorization requirements before using this software.